travis-ci/docs-travis-ci-com/user/github-oauth-scopes.md

     update the commit status as the build starts and finishes.

 * `write:repo_hook`

     Building a new repository on Travis CI is as easy as enabling it in your profile and pushing a new commit.

-    Updating the service hook required for us to be notified from GitHub on new commits or pull requests requires this API scope.
+    Updating the webhook required for us to be notified from GitHub on new commits or pull requests requires this API scope.
 Additionally, your user needs to have admin access to the repository you want to enable.